Chocolate-coated marshmallow treats: Denmark

 In Denmark, the treat was originally made using cream (hence the Danish name flødeboller—"cream buns"); however, the filling was later made from egg whites to help industrialize production and improve shelf life.
 In Denmark, the confection is known as a flødebolle (cream bun) and was in some parts, mostly in the Copenhagen area of Denmark, historically known as a negerbolle (negro bun) or negerkys (negro kiss).
 In the 1960s through 1980s, the term negro was phased out by all major producers due to its use as a racial slur.
 Denmark also markets a variation shaped more like a patty, hence the name bøf (steak).
-Note that the Swedish word negerboll is used for a similar but different confection (chokladbolle, known as havregrynskugle in Danish).
+Note that the Swedish word negerboll is used for a similar but different confection (chokladboll, known as havregrynskugle in Danish).

-Denmark is one of the largest producers of chocolate-coated marshmallow treats, producing approximately 800 million of these every year.
-The largest Danish producer, Elvirasminde, produces roughly 650 million treats; the company sends 400 million abroad and leaving the remaining 250 million to be eaten by the Danish population, putting the amount of flødeboller eaten at 45 per Dane per year.
+Danish-based Chocolate factory Elvirasminde claims to produce between one and two million treats every day as of 2022.

 In Denmark, chocolate-coated marshmallow treats are traditionally handed out in school by children on their birthday.
 They are found in any supermarket, and most confectioners will have delicacy versions.
 It is also a popular addition to ice cream cones, offered at most shops selling ice cream.
 Usually they are placed on top of the last ball of ice cream with whipped cream and jam (or guf, a topping made of whipped egg whites with sugar and fruit flavouring).
 Sometimes they are even found in restaurants.
 Many baking enthusiasts see them as a challenge, and it was a technical challenge in Den store Bagedyst (The Great Bake Off) on Danish TV.

 The popularity of the treat is evident from the sheer number of varieties.
 Variations in coating range from white chocolate over dark chocolate to liquorice coating, with or without sprinkles.
 The base is often a plain wafer in commercial products, but delicacy and homemade versions often have shortbread, marzipan biscuits or other bases.
 Flavoured filling is also very common, especially when homemade, but liquorice, marzipan and other flavors are commercially available.
 Variation in form is also common, often seen in commercial products ranging from wide and flat (bøf) to tall with sharp edges (Christmas tree shapes).

 Luxury versions have become more popular, and has also made the image of the flødebolle change from a basic candy or cake to a luxury product suitable as a dessert or present, similar to a box of high-quality chocolates.